Identity Gateway (IDG) Cookie Policy

 Security

 • IDG uses selected cookies to identify and prevent security risks.
-For example, IDG may use these cookies to store your session information to prevent others from changing your password without your username and password.
+For example, IDG may use these cookies to store your session information in order to prevent others from changing your password without your username and password.

 • IDG uses session cookies to maintain your active session.